sepehrsariaslani/suite/suite/mail/README.md

 ## Receiving Emails

 When an email is sent to your registered domains, the Mail Server processes it and transfers it to your Frappe Mail Client after conducting a spam check.
 The email will be parsed and accepted if the recipient is valid; otherwise, it will be rejected.
-If the **Send Notification on Reject** option is enabled in the Mail Settings, a notification email will be sent to the sender when their email is rejected.
+If the **Send Notification on Reject** option is enabled in the Mail Client Settings, a notification email will be sent to the sender when their email is rejected.
 Additionally, rejected emails are automatically deleted to conserve storage space, in accordance with the **Rejected Mail Retention** setting.

 ![mail-settings-incoming](docs/screenshots/mail-settings-incoming.png)